silnrsi/pysilfont/docs/technical.md

   - process_attributes() processes the attributes of the element based on a supplied spec
   - process_subelements() processes the subelements of the element based on a supplied spec

-xmlitem() and ETelement() are mainly used as parent classes for other classes, eg in ufo.py
+xmlitem() and ETelement() are mainly used as parent classes for other classes, eg in ufo.py.

 The process functions validate the attributes/subelements against the spec.
 See code comments for details.

+#### Immutable containers

+Both xmlitem and ETelement objects are immutable containers, where
+- object[name] can be used to reference items
+- the object can be iterated over
+- object.keys() returns a list of keys in the object

+however, values can't be set with `object[name] = ... `; rather values need to be set using methods within child objects.
+For example, with a Uglif object, you can refer to the Uadvance object with glif['advance'], but to add a Uadvance oject you need to use glif.addObject().

+Other Pysilfont objects also use such immutable containers.

 ## util.py